Do I need to register for my second introductory event?

 When and how can I join a Club, and how much will it cost?

 These fees include an affiliation fee to our national peak body that provides the all important insurance coverage for you and your Club.
 They are heavily reduced when someone is starting in our sport for the first time.
 (PS: if you join a Club, expect to become a volunteer worker as well.)
-They exclude an Australian Target Rifle magazine subscription, which is an optional extra $40 pa.
+With effect 1 July 2017 all members will be able to enjoy the Australian Target Rifle magazine via the web site NRAA for free.

 Do I need a firearm’s licence or minor’s permit?